KekmaTime/IronKey/README.md

 - **Customizable Password Generation**: IronKey generates passwords based on user-selected options.
 You can choose the length and the types of characters to include in the password.

-- **Clipboard Support**: IronKey allows users to copy the generated password directly to their clipboard for ease of use.

 - **Password Saving**: IronKey saves the generated password to a file in the user's home directory for future reference.

+**Exporting Passwords**: After generating a password, you can export your password history to a file in either JSON or CSV format.
+This option is presented in the second screen after generating a password.

+**Clipboard Support**: You can copy the generated password directly to your clipboard by pressing `Ctrl+C` in the second screen, making it easy to use your new password immediately.

 ## Installation